dk81/timeSeries_retailProject/README.md

 In notebook two, I get involved with the forecasting models.
 The `auto_arima()` function from `pyramid.arima` is used to forecast Q3 (overall) monthly profits.
 I use Seasonal Autoregressive Moving Average (SARIMA) models for forecasting to account for seasonality within a calendar year and for accounting for general trends.

 Notebook three goes a bit deeper and does forecasting Q3 profits for each product category.
-I use one SARIMA model for forecasting Q# profits on office supplies, a different SARIMA model for technology products and a different third model for furniture.
+I use one SARIMA model for forecasting Q3 profits on office supplies, a different SARIMA model for technology products and a different third model for furniture.

+&nbsp;

 # Reworked Version Of Project
 ---

-A reworked version of project with less clutter coming soon.
+The reworked version of the time series Python project is much shorter and has clutter.
+It focuses more on the the time series predictions.
+There is an added experimental section where I try out the Holt-Winters time series model on the retail data.

+A comparison plot is shown to show the difference in predictions between the selected SARIMAX model and the selected Holt-Winters model.